 In step 2, you determine the child namespaces of the root namespaces.
 Each instance contains a string with the child's namespace name.
 The first entry is AccessLogging.
 Therefore the namespace name of this child namespace is ROOT\AccessLogging.

-In step 3, you count the classes in the ROOT\CIMV2.
+In step 3, you count the classes in ROOT\CIMV2.
 As mentioned before, not all of these classes are useful to an IT pro, although many are.
 You can use your search engine to find classes that might be useful.

 In step 4, you define a recursive function.
-When you call this function, specifying the ROOT namespace, the function retrieves the child namespace names from the __NAMEPACE class in the root namespace.
+When you call this function, specifying the ROOT namespace, the function retrieves the child namespace names from the __NAMESPACE class in the root namespace.
 Then, for each child's namespace of the root, the function calls itself with a child namespace name.
 Eventually, this function returns the names of every namespace in WMI.
 You then sort this alphabetically by namespace name.
 Note that you can sort the output of GET-WMINamespaceEnum without specifying a property – you are sorting on the contents of the strings returned from the function.

 In step 5, you view some of the namespaces in WMI on SRV1.
 Two important namespaces are the ROOT\CIMV2 and the ROOT\directory\LDAP.
 The former contains classes provided by the Win32 WMI provider, containing details about software and hardware on your system, including the bios, the OS, files, and a lot more.

 Step 7, step 8, and step 9 run the function (defined in step 6) remotely.
 These steps count and display a count of the namespaces and classes on all three systems.
-For this reason, you should expect that the number of classes and namespaces differ.
+For this reason, you should expect that the number of classes and namespaces differs.

 Exploring WMI classes